-9. Close the flue on your fireplace when you’re not using it.
+9. Close the damper on your fireplace when you’re not using it.

-Leaving the flue open can let hot air escape through the chimney.
-When you’re not using your fireplace, close the flue to trap the warm air inside.
+Leaving the damper open can let hot air escape through the chimney.
+When you’re not using your fireplace, close the damper to trap the warm air inside.

 11. Boost your insulation.